The parents' personal account of the abduction of 13-year-old Karla in 2023

 27 Hours – The Girl Who Survived by author Christina Ehrenskjöld documents one of the most dramatic days in modern Danish criminal history.
 The book is set on April 15, 2023, when a 13-year-old girl, anonymized in the book under the name Karla, disappears without a trace during her newspaper route in the small town of Kirkerup in South Zealand.
 The narrative is created in close collaboration with the girl's parents and serves as a chronological reconstruction of the 27 hours during which the family hovered between hope and deep desperation.

-Through the parents' eyes, the shock is described when their daughter's bicycle is found abandoned in a ditch, and the subsequent massive police investigation that quickly involved helicopters, dog patrols, and thousands of volunteer citizens.
+Through the parents' eyes, the shock is described when their daughter's bicycle is found abandoned in a ditch, and the subsequent massive police investigation, which quickly involved helicopters, dog patrols, and thousands of volunteer citizens.
 The book provides a unique insight into the internal preparedness and the close cooperation with the South Zealand and Lolland-Falster Police, while the fear of a tragic outcome grew as the hours passed.

 The real case